SarathKumarKomathukattil/multimodal-agentic-rag/README.md

 # Multimodal Agentic RAG Assistant

-A tool-using AI agent built with **LangGraph** that reads images, retrieves from a hybrid document index, searches the web, and calls live APIs — deciding on its own which tools to use for any request, then synthesizing the results into a single coherent answer.
+A tool-using AI agent built with **LangGraph** that reads images, retrieves from a hybrid document index, searches the web, and calls live APIs, deciding on its own which tools to use for any request, then synthesizing the results into a single coherent answer.

 The system pairs a **hybrid retriever** (keyword + semantic), **real API integrations** (Tavily web search, live OpenWeatherMap), a **vision tool** that reads text from images (making it multimodal), and a **Groq-hosted LLM** driving the reasoning loop.